skeptycal/ApplySyntax/docs/usage.md

 # Overview
 ApplySyntax is based on the idea of creating rules for applying certain syntaxes to specific files.
 You define the rules, the plugin checks them.
 The first one to pass wins.

 ApplySyntax allows you to create your own custom rules.
 The easiest way to get started is to create a settings file called `ApplySyntax.sublime-settings` in your `Packages/User` folder.
 You can override the default settings in `Packages/ApplySyntax/ApplySyntax.sublime-settings` by setting them in your `Packages/User/ApplySyntax.sublime-settings` file.
 You can override any setting to meet your needs.
-To append rules to the default rule set, you can create a key called `syntaxes` (modifying `default_syntaxes` will wipe out all the default rules and is not recommended as you won't get the latest updates).
+To prepend rules to the default rule set, you can create a key called `syntaxes` (modifying `default_syntaxes` will wipe out all the default rules and is not recommended as you won't get the latest updates).

 # Creating Rules
 Each rule is a dictionary within the syntax array.
 Let's take a look at the top level parameters.